About allotments

 Waiting list

-Our Allotment Strategy (2010-15) recognised the demand for allotments far outstripped supply.
-Starting in 2010 we restricted applications to one allotment per household.
+Our waiting lists for most sites are over 5 years, and in the case of smaller sites much longer.
+We recognise the demand for allotments far outstripped supply so from 2010 we restricted applications to one allotment per household.
 This means that people living at the same address can only have one allotment plot – a husband and wife, parent and child, or friends sharing the same house cannot have a plot each.

 Allotment rents